wences-sanchez/Knowledge-Base/pages/Black-box and White-box Testing%2FWeek-2.md

 	- ### Combinatorial Testing
 		- ![image.png](../assets/image_1665155978970_0.png)
 		- We want to systematically test our input space by partition up our values that have lots of different possible values into a small number where hopefully the program behaves the same.
+		- Combinatorial Testing is not about combining tests.
+Instead, we try to identify distinct parts of the specification whose different combinations of values lead to good and effective tests.
+	-
+	- ### Requirements Coverage
+		-
 -
 -